Surly Bob's: Precursors (1969 - 2003)

-The establishment was founded in 1969, as The Hoist Room Pub and Grill.
-In the 1980s, it was known as Millie's Hoist Room.
-In the 1990s, it was known as The Bistro on Franklin's.
+The commercial space for the establishment was created in 1968, when Doug Finlayson built an extension onto Sutherland's Drugstore at the corner of Franklin Avenue and 50th Street, which included commercial space below and above street level.
+The first restaurant in the lower floor of the building was founded by Finlayson in 1969, as The Hoist Room Pub and Grill.
+In the 1980s, it was also known as Millie's Hoist Room, after Millie Rodgers, the first female hoist operator at the Con Mine.
+In 1990, former NHL player Vic Mercredi took over the Hoist Room space and opened the "Overtime Sports Bar", which closed the following year.
+A new restaurant, known as "The Bistro on Franklin", operated from 1992 to 2000.
 In 2000, the restaurant became known as Jose Loco's, when it specialized in Mexican cuisine.

 Surly Bob's (2003 - 2012)

-In January 2003, Lyle Denny and Bob Ross acquired Jose Loco's and converted it into a sports bar.
+In January 2003, Lyle Denny and Bob Ross acquired Jose Loco's and converted it into a sports bar; in 2006, they renamed to restaurant "Surly Bob's" after Ross.
 It had a full kitchen and Friday and Saturday nights were known as Lobster Night.
+In 2012, Ross quit the business, citing exhaustion; after several months, Lyle quit too, closing Surly Bob's in October 2012.

 The Cellar (2013 - 2018)

+Following the closure of Surly Bob's, Dale Bardeau, the former manager of the Black Knight Pub on 49th Street, opened his own restaurant in the space, The Cellar Bar and Grill.
 On 8 August 2013, Kyle Thomas reviewed "The Cellar", stating that the food was "good, but generic".
 The Cellar offered a veggie burger along with a homemade vegan soup special which was different every day.
 The bar was closed on Sundays and Mondays.

-In 2018, the Cellar Bar and Grill, which was operated by General Manager Dale Bardeau, was set to have a change in ownership, as Bardeau planned to move to Winnipeg.
+In 2018, The Cellar Bar and Grill was set to have a change in ownership, as Bardeau planned to move to Winnipeg.
 In talks to take over the bar, one party sought to maintain the bar as-is, while the other would potentially close the bar for several weeks for a rebranding.
-In 2018, the bar moved uptown.
+Neither offer went through, and The Cellar closed in May 2018.